shama/voxel-texture/README.md

 ```

 ## release history
+* 0.5.0 - No longer a materials API.
+Loads textures onto an atlas and sets UV mappings.
 * 0.4.0 - Add findIndex for finding block type index.
 * 0.3.3 - Move three to peerDependencies. thanks @niftylettuce!
 * 0.3.2 - Use face.color instead of face.vertexColors[0]